 Mix And Match Tones For Balance

 Possess both dark and light furniture?
 Balancing becomes even more critical but certainly achievable.
-Try using different shades from similar color families across various parts of the room.
-Slightly bolder choices include pairing classic white exteriors to continue its popularity trend with bold accents inside like Sherwin-Williams Snowbound used alongside vibrant pops from throw pillows or rugs.
+Try using shades from similar color families across various room parts.
+Slightly bolder choices include pairing classic white exteriors to continue its popularity trend with bold accents inside, as Sherwin-Williams Snowbound used alongside vibrant pops from throw pillows or rugs.

-Henceforth always remember this golden rule: ultimately choose something YOU love because at the end of the day, it’s YOUR living space.
+Henceforth, always remember this golden rule: ultimately, choose something YOU love because it’s YOUR living space at the end of the day.

-Your choice should not only depend on tones but material types too.
-Luxurious velvet sofas may call for rich jewel tones whereas sleek leather seating leans towards monochromatic schemes featuring.
+Your choice should be not only on tones but also on material types.
+Luxurious velvet sofas may call for rich jewel tones, whereas sleek leather seating leans towards monochromatic schemes.

 Key Takeaway: